Marko-Obradovic/azure-notes/azure-notes.md

 Resources are created, deployed, and managed using tools like the Azure Portal, CLI, PowerShell, or ARM templates.
 Each resource has properties like location, type, and pricing tier.

+Azure Solution:
+-
+A conceptual bundle of services and resources designed to solve a specific business or technical need.
+Example: A web hosting solution might include App Service, SQL Database, Key Vault, and CDN.

+Resource Groups:
+-
+A container that holds related Azure resources for a solution.
+Example: You might place all the resources from your web hosting solution into one resource group.

+The resource group can include all the resources for the solution or only resources that you want to manage as a group.
+You decide how to allocate resources to resource groups based on what makes the most sense for your organization.

+Generally, resources sharing the same lifecycle share a resource group so it's easier to deploy, update, and delete them as a group.

+The Azure portal uses the resource group scope to create views that span across multiple resources.
+For example:
+    - Metrics blade                 ->  Metrics info like CPU/resources.
+    - Deployments blade             ->  ARM template/Bicep deployment history of that resource group (includes portal deployments).
+    - Policy blade                  ->  Info related to policies enforced on the resource group.
+    - Diagnostics settings blade    ->  Errors/warnings to review.

+The resource group stores metadata about the resources.
+Specifying a location for the resource group dictates where that metadata is stored.
+For compliance reasons, you might need to ensure that your data is stored in a particular region.
+Resources inside a resource group can be in different regions.

 Describe subscriptions
 -

 Describe management groups
 -